A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 Okay.
 Maybe that was a poor example.

-My point is keep it simple!
+My point again is to keep it simple!
 Stop with the *******’s!

-That way, once prospective franchisees see the sales figures, they’re free to contact franchisees and get the specifics of their individual franchises.
+That way, once prospective franchise owners see the sales figures, they’re free to contact franchisees and get the specifics of their individual franchises.
 The smart buyers are going to call franchisees regardless.

 Senator Catherine Cortez Masto is right about the financials, and the much-needed transparency surrounding them.